Gibson Les Paul: (1954–1960) and (1955–1960)

-In 1954, the Les Paul Junior debuted, targeted the beginning or student guitarist.
+In 1954, the Les Paul Junior debuted, targeting the beginner or student guitarist.
 As a cost-saving measure, many of the appointments of the Standard and Custom models are absent from the Junior.
 The Junior is characterized by its flat-top "slab" mahogany body (in contrast to the carved maple top on other models), finished in sunburst.
 It had a single P-90 pickup (in contrast to the two- and three-humbucker pickup configurations on the more expensive models), simple volume and tone controls, an unbound rosewood fingerboard with plain dot-shape position markers, and a combination bridge/tailpiece unit similar to the Goldtop.

 In 1955, Gibson launched the Les Paul TV model, which was identical to the Junior except for the name and a fashionable contemporary "limed oak" style finish, later more accurately named "limed mahogany".
 This natural wood finish with white grain filler often aged into a natural wood or dull yellow appearance, and eventually evolved into the opaque mustard yellow, popularly called "TV yellow".
 The model was not, as a popular myth says, to avoid glare from old TV cameras, but a modern look and a name to promote "The Les Paul & Mary Ford Show" then on television.

 Gibson made a radical design change to their Junior and TV models in 1959: to accommodate player requests for more access to the top frets than the previous designs allowed, these electric guitar models were revamped with a new double-cutaway body shape.
 In addition, Juniors were now available with a cherry red finish, while the re-shaped TV adopted a more yellow-tinged finish.